devcontainers/spec/docs/specs/devcontainer-reference.md

 ## Docker Compose based

-Docker compose configurations utilize `docker-compose`  to create and manage a set of containers required for an application.
+Docker Compose configurations use `docker-compose` to create and manage a set of containers required for an application.
 As with the other configurations, any images required for this operation are assumed to be reachable.
 The required parameters are:

-- `build.dockerComposeFile`  the reference to the docker-compose file(s) to be used.
+- `build.dockerComposeFile`: the reference to the Docker Compose file(s) to be used.
-- `service`  this tag declares the **main** container that will be used for all other operations.
-Tools are assumed to also use this parameter to connect to the **development container** although they can provide facilities to connect to the other containers as required by the user.
+- `service`: declares the **main** container that will be used for all other operations.
+Tools are assumed to also use this parameter to connect to the **development container**, although they can provide facilities to connect to the other containers as required by the user.

 It is important to remark that due to how `docker-compose` works a lot of the properties that apply to **image** and **dockerfile** configurations can’t be set by the application and thus must be set up manually by the user using the `docker-compose` format itself.

--`runServices` are the set of services in the `docker-compose` configuration that should be started or stopped with the environment.
+-`runServices`: the set of services in the `docker-compose` configuration that should be started or stopped with the environment.

 # Other options

-In addition to the configuration options explained above there are other settings that apply when creating the **development containers** to facilitate their use by developers.
-These properties mostly apply to **image** and **dockerfile** based configurations.
+In addition to the configuration options explained above, there are other settings that apply when creating **development containers** to facilitate their use by developers.
+These properties mostly apply to **image** and **Dockerfile** based configurations.

-The main ones are:
+We describe the main ones below.

 ## Environment Variables

 Environment variables can be set in containers at creation time, to override existing ones, or just to be used when a supporting tool connects to the environment.

 There are two kinds of environment variables:
-Container.
-These variables are part of the container when it is created and are available at all points in its lifecycle.
+* Container: These variables are part of the container when it is created and are available at all points in its lifecycle.
-Remote.
-This variables are to be set by a **development container** supporting tool as part of its environment when it runs.
-This variables can change during the lifetime of the container.
+* Remote: This variables are to be set by a **development container** supporting tool as part of its environment when it runs.
+These variables can change during the lifetime of the container.

 ## Mounts

 Mounts allow containers to have access to the underlying machine, share data between containers and to persist information between **development containers**.

-It is important to note that these mounts are from the underlying compute environment and thus in cloud environments might not have access to the same data as a local machine.
+It is important to note that these mounts are from the underlying compute environment and thus cloud environments might not have access to the same data as a local machine.

 ## Users

 Users control the permissions of applications executed in the containers, allowing the developer to control them.
-The specification takes into account two types of user definuitions:
+The specification takes into account two types of user definitions:

-Container User.
-The user that will be used for all operations that run inside a container.
+* Container User: The user that will be used for all operations that run inside a container.
 It is used to run lifecycle commands among others.
-Remote User.
-In case the developer wants to use different users for different purposes, the remote user is the user that connecting tools should use to execute operations inside the container.
+* Remote User: In case the developer wants to use different users for different purposes, the remote user is the user that connecting tools should use to execute operations inside the container.

 # Lifecycle